+Almost half of the land in the municipal area (48%) is subject to the land claims, which have been lodged to the Land Claims Commission.
 There are three proclaimed towns within the Greater Letaba Municipal area, namely Modjadjiskloof, Ga-Kgapane and Senwamokgope.
-There is a process to develop Mokwakwaila to become the fourth township and that would increase economic development opportunities.
-There is an opportunity for the municipality to start exploring possibility of expanding development in these townships but also assess areas where new township establishments can be established such as Modjadjiskloof Ext 4, Panorama and Kgapane.
+The process of developing Khumeloni (Mokwakwaila) as the fourth township has stalled due to unresolved processes between the municipality and the tribal authority.
+There is an opportunity for the municipality to start exploring possibility of expanding development in these townships but also assess areas where new township establishments can be established.